robocorp/template-standard/README.md

-# Template: Standard Robot Framework
+# Template: Robot Framework - Minimal

 This is the simplest template to start from.